AdalbertoLacruz/less_dart/README.md

   - If not supplied process all '*.less' and '*.html' files.
   - Could be a list of files to process, as example: ['web/file1.less', 'web/file2.less'].
   - Could be also a pattern for inclusion, as example: ['*.less'].
-  - or have exclusion patterns that start with '!' as example: ['*.less', '!/lib/*.less'].
+  - Or have exclusion patterns that start with '!' as example: ['*.less', '!/lib/*.less'].

 - output - Only works when one '.less' file is processed.
 Is the .css file generated.
 		If not supplied, or several '.less' are processed,  then input file '.less' with '.css' extension changed is used.